Hybrid identity

 What is Microsoft Entra Connect?

 Microsoft Entra Connect (formerly Azure AD Connect) allows organizations to synchronize the identities present in their on-premises Active Directory instance to Microsoft Entra ID (formerly Azure AD).
-This allows you to use the same identity for cloud resources and on-premises resources.
-Microsoft Entra Connect is most often used when organizations adopt Microsoft 365 to permit applications such as Microsoft SharePoint and Exchange running in the cloud to be accessed via on-premises applications.
+This method allows you to use the same identity for cloud resources and on-premises resources.
+Microsoft Entra Connect is most often used when organizations adopt Microsoft 365.
+They use it to permit applications such as Microsoft SharePoint and Exchange running in the cloud to be accessed via on-premises applications.

-If Tailwind Traders plans to adopt Microsoft 365 technologies such as Exchange Online or Microsoft Teams, it will need to configure Microsoft Entra Connect to replicate identities from its on-premises AD DS environment to Azure.
-If the company also wants to use on-premises identities with applications in Azure, but doesn't want to deploy AD DS domain controllers on VMs, it will also need to deploy Microsoft Entra Connect.
+If Tailwind Traders plans to adopt Microsoft 365 technologies such as Exchange Online or Microsoft Teams, it needs to configure Microsoft Entra Connect to replicate identities from its on-premises AD DS environment to Azure.
+If the company also wants to use on-premises identities with applications in Azure, but doesn't want to deploy AD DS domain controllers on VMs, it also needs to deploy Microsoft Entra Connect.

 What is Microsoft Entra Domain Services?

 You can use Microsoft Entra Domain Services to project a Microsoft Entra domain onto an Azure virtual subnet.
-When you do this, services like domain join, Group Policy, Lightweight Directory Access Protocol (LDAP), and Kerberos and NTLM authentication become available to any VM deployed on the subnet.
+When you employ this configuration, services like domain join, Group Policy, Lightweight Directory Access Protocol (LDAP), and Kerberos and NTLM authentication become available to any VM deployed on the subnet.

 Microsoft Entra Domain Services allows you to have a basic managed Active Directory environment available to VMs without worrying about managing, maintaining, and paying for the VMs that run as domain controllers.
 Microsoft Entra Domain Services also allows you to use on-premises identities through Microsoft Entra Connect to interact with VMs running on a specially configured Azure Virtual Network subnet.

 One drawback to Microsoft Entra Domain Services is that the Group Policy implementation is basic.
 It includes a fixed set of policies and offers no ability to create Group Policy Objects (GPOs).
-Even though the identities used on-premises will be available in Azure, any policies configured on-premises won't be available.
+Even though the identities used on-premises are available in Azure, any policies configured on-premises aren't available.